gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 The average L2 miss rate without the Random Generator Cores is **0.04715625** (4.72%), which is much higher than 0.015072 (1.5%).

-The two sets of data that we just looked at can be explained by the Random Traffic Generator Cores.
+The two sets of data that we just looked at can be explained by the Random Generator Cores.

-The Random Traffic Generator Cores essentially act as "prefetchers" for the L2 cache.
+The Random Generator Cores essentially act as "prefetchers" for the L2 cache.

-Therefore, when a Linear Traffic Generator Core tries to access the L2, there's a much higher percentage that the data it was looking for will be there.
+Therefore, when a Linear Generator Core tries to access the L2, there's a much higher percentage that the data it was looking for will be there.

 ---

 ## 06-traffic-gen: Summary

 Overall, we discussed two diffent types of traffic generators: **Linear** and **Random**.

-Linear Traffic Generators simulate linear memory accesses, and Random Traffic Generators simulate random memory accesses.
+Linear Generators simulate linear memory accesses, and Random Generators simulate random memory accesses.

 We looked into how to configure a board that uses these traffic generators.